There is another musical talent from Blue Springs, besides Davd Cook, and his name is Willis White.

 “(Law and transactions) are about relating to people.
 Having a skillset of human interaction is akin to performing,” he said.
 “I want to help fellow artists on how to negotiate a business deal.”
 White said it “has been a blessing” to be able to pursue both fields.

 These days the reinassance man is still busily performing as both a live and recording solo artist/songwriter.
 White has even worked as a background vocalist with pop stars such as Kelly Clarkson and crooner Robin Thicke.
 He recently released a single that has both R&B/Soul grooves called “Sharin’ the Love” that is available for purchase on either iTunes or Amazon.

 Recently White and current Blue Springs High School vocal teacher Nathan Rudolph connected via Facebook.
 White previously went to school with Rudolph’s brother.
 Also, both Nathan and White previously sang in an a capella choir.

-Page 3 of 3 - “I thought it would be a great opportunity to invite him back to perform with us,” says Rudolph.
+“I thought it would be a great opportunity to invite him back to perform with us,” says Rudolph.
 “I sent him a message a couple of weeks before our fall choir concert asking if he would be in town during the time of the concert.
 He said he hadn’t planned to be in town, but he would be happy to come back just for the performance.